#375: You're My Taco R2D2

 And if I want to get rid of something and give it away, basically, I will post it in the free group and say, Does anyone want this?

-Like, people will just come by and take it, you know?
+Like, people would just come by and take it, you know?

-okay, you got a glue on Facebook Marketplace.
+okay, you got blue on Facebook Marketplace.
+Yep.

 Impossible to write down, but found in every language.